AlexandreNadiras/PersonalProjects/UseCase_2/README.md

 # Most_Common_Words.py:

-This file has no requirements as it only needs the correct libraries to run
+This file has no requirement as it only needs the correct libraries to run

 # Classification_Prediction.py: